microsoft/sfs-client/API.md

 ## Retry Behavior

 The API follows a certain set of rules to retry upon reaching specific HTTP Status Codes.
-The behavior is configurable through the `retryOnError` member of `ProductRequest`.
+The behavior is configurable through the `retryOnError` member of `RequestParams`.

 By default, the client will retry up to 3 times when reaching the following HTTP Status Codes:
 - 429: Too Many Requests